boxcutter/ubuntu/README.md

 * UBUNTU1404_SERVER_I386

-This override is commonly used to speed up Packer builds by pointing at pre-downloaded ISOs instead of using URLs on the
+This override is commonly used to speed up Packer builds by pointing at pre-downloaded ISOs instead of using the default download Internet URLs:
-Internet:
 `UBUNTU1404_SERVER_AMD64 := file:///Volumes/Ubuntu/ubuntu-14.04-server-amd64.iso`